Big Data training for LMI - Online Job vacancy analysis virtual training programme - 8, 10 and 15 June

 Big Data analytics can be used to map skills by occupations, to identify obsolete skills, to do predictive analysis of demand for new occupations and skills, and to better capture skills interactions - based on granularity of data and quasi in real time.

 In the European Union, since 2016 Cedefop is leading a breakthrough project in this area and created a vast data system based on the analysis and classification of millions of online job vacancies (OJV) of European Union (EU) Member States.
 In the platform OVATE the results are presented in interactive dashboards of combined variables, and different geographic coverage.
 In 2021 Cedefop renewed and upgraded the OVATE dashboards and will continue analysis of occupation-skills-sector relationships.
-On the other side Eurostat takes over the data infrastructure part, to focus on statistics and detailed time trends and focus on territorial location.
+On the other side Eurostat is working with Cedefop and takes over the data infrastructure part, to focus on statistics and detailed time trends and focus on territorial location – contributing to the Smart Statistics project of Eurostat.
 This new phase of the project is jointly steered by Cedefop and Eurostat.

 11/04/2021.
 Contact: Eduarda Castel-Branco - email@example.com